In a world where bigger and faster equal better, Mad River Valley Vermont insists on being slow.

 Skiers know Mad River Glen as one of only three U.S. ski resorts that ban snowboarding (Utah’s Alta and Deer Valley are the other two.)

 But Mad River Glen’s insistence on a quieter pace is exactly what’s right with this New England destination.
-A romantic getaway to Mad River Valley is perfect for couples who long to connect with nature, while enjoying casual luxury and farm-fresh fare.
+A romantic getaway to Mad River Valley VT is perfect for couples who long to connect with nature while enjoying its casual luxury and farm-fresh fare.

 Where Is Mad River Valley Vermont?